UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Purple shop-slot:
 Spawns items and gives them DOOMED-10

-- JOJO FEEDBACK:
-More items should have adjacency interactions.
-(For example axe-items, or scythe-items)
-^^^ this is what makes stuff interesting

 - Make it so after defeating S-ball, ALL starter-items are unlocked.